Ricola3D/d2s-editor/README.md

 # d2s-editor

+Notice: this project is fully opensource.
+Feel free to clone it, contribute, make your own version, suggest or submit improvements...

 [Example](http://d2s.dschu012.dev/)

 This is a basic Diablo 2 save editor for D2 and D2R.
 The parser uses the TXT data from the Diablo 2 MPQs so the editor could be repurposed for basic TXT mods.
 Some of the main features are: